Role of the ASMC Board of Directors

 The President of the Associated Students of Moorpark College serves as the official spokesperson for ASMC and the broader Moorpark College student body, serving as a liaison between college and district administration and the students.
 The President presides over all of the ASMC Board of Directors meetings, preparing the weekly agendas and distributing them in accordance with the Brown Act, and is responsible for all of the executive functions of the Board, carrying out orders, sanctions, and resolutions as effectively as possible.
-ASMC President is also an authorized signatory on all ASMC funding accounts, and gets to make nominations for vacant ASMC Board positions.
-Click here to view full job description.
+ASMC President is also an authorized signatory on all ASMC funding accounts, and makes nominations for vacant ASMC Board positions.

 - Vice President

-In addition to assuming the responsibilities of the President in her/his absence, the Vice President oversees the appointment of Board members to college committees and oversees attendance at committee meetings.
+In addition to assuming the responsibilities of the President in their absence, the Vice President oversees the appointment of Board members to college committees and oversees attendance at committee meetings.
 The Vice President reviews letters of intent for vacant Board positions and makes recommendations for said appointments to the President.
 The Vice President is also responsible for overseeing the internal administrative duties of the Board of Directors and serves as Vice Chair of the Inter-Club Council.
 The Vice President is a voting member of the ASMC Programming Committee.

 - Director of Academic Affairs

 The Director of Academic Affairs represents ASMC on matters of academic and educational policy by serving on both the Curriculum Committee and the Academic Senate.
-This position also oversees the ASMC Scholarship Program and Commissioned Arts Program, and plans at least one cultural and/or educational field trip each year for ASMC that is also open to the broader campus community.
+This position oversees the ASMC Scholarship Program and Commissioned Arts Program, and they have the option to plan cultural and/or educational field trips each year for ASMC that is also open to the broader campus community.